izgzhen/bbq-sg/README.md

 ## Tickets

-* Auto Hash-tagging
-* Generate split tag pages and do reverse linking (Need to change the single phase to multi-phase design, more flexible coding style)
 * How to organize the `src` dir, `sta` dir as well as the path in HTML?
 They have some relationships, but a little difficult to get cleaner while don't cause too much trouble to user.
 * Better layout framework: Give user enough choices while not complicating the APIs (Should be intuitive)

 ## Features in planning
-* Collect all URL appeared in the posts
 * Revision history by analyzing git commits
 * Theme system